Macedonia in the Bible

 Verse ConceptsWinterPeople Sending People

-And in this confidence I was minded to come to you before, that ye might have had a second benefit, And to pass by you into Macedonia,
+And in this confidence I had a mind to come to you first, (that ye might have a second benefit,) and to pass by you into Macedonia;

 Verse ConceptsPeople VisitingTrusting God's PlanDisappointmentAnxiety And StressGod's Plan For Us